-Henry Floyd’s Favorite Cars
+Henry David Floyd’s Favorite Cars

 Road Cars

 1934 Tatra 77 View photo A unique streamlined family cruiser far ahead of its time.
+A top speed of 90mph with a 60hp air-cooled engine was unheard-of, and the slick body looked 20 years ahead of its time.

 1935 Mercedes-Benz 150H Sport Roadster View photo Way ahead of its time, an extremely unique little roadster with a unique boattail design and the engine behind the driver long before it was cool.